Revenue

 Universities use Handshake as their career services software, replacing legacy systems with cloud-based tools that automatically onboard entire student rosters.
 Career centers can schedule appointments, track student outcomes, and facilitate employer relationships through integrated workflows.

-The newest product, Handshake AI, transforms the platform's expert network into a data labeling marketplace.
+Handshake AI transforms the platform's expert network into a data labeling marketplace.
 PhD students and professionals create high-quality training data for frontier AI labs, including step-by-step reasoning chains, preference rankings, and domain-specific evaluations across fields like mathematics, physics, and computer science.
+The MOVE (Model Validation Expert) Fellowship serves as the formal on-ramp for experts joining AI training work.
+To bolster the quality of this output, Handshake acqui-hired Cleanlab—a data quality and label-auditing startup—adding its nine employees and co-founders to strengthen Handshake AI's research capabilities.

 Business Model